The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/PasswordCracking/Level2/rulemaker.md

 ---
-description: Password Cracking | Expert - Rulemaker
+description: Password Cracking | Level 2 - Rulemaker
-tags: [expert]
+tags: [level2]
-sidebar_position: 0
+sidebar_position: 2
 ---

 import PasswordForm from '@site/src/components/PasswordForm2';

 # Rulemaker
-Password Cracking | Expert - Rulemaker
+Password Cracking | Level 2 - Rulemaker
 ## Challenge
 A password hash was retrieved that needs to be cracked.
 We know it's based on animals but there's some weird prepending & appending with numbers and common special characters.
 Can you crack the hash?